bengtmartensson/IrpTransmogrifier/README.md

 The reason for this project is not (just) to migrate IrpMaster to ANTLR4 -- version 3 is still operational, and no more broken than it was at the start.
 There are a number of interesting use cases for a nice parser/tree traverser:

-1. __Rendering__.
+### Rendering
 This use case corresponds to IrpMaster.
 It is probably to be implemented as a traversing of the parse tree of an IRP protocol, with numerical values assigned to the parameters.

 _This has essentially been completed.
 Ambition level: only one infinite repeat allowed.
 With that restriction, should be complete solution, down to specification holes.
 Remains: test framework._

-2. __Recognition__.
+### Recognition
 This use case corresponds to a dynamic version of DecodeIR: given a numerical IR signal, find one (or all) parameter/protocol combinations that could have generated the given signal.
  Probably trying a number of different pre-rendered IRP parse trees, possibly a two-stage strategy, using IRP ["Meta protocols"](http://www.harctoolbox.org/IrpMaster.html#Preprocessing+and+inheritance).